 A Panama hat is a traditional brimmed straw hat from Ecuador.
-They are made of Toquilla straw which is from the leaves of the Carludovica palmata plant, indigenous to Ecuador.
+They are made of Toquilla straw which is from the leaves of the Carludovica palmata plant, indigenous to South America.

 In the 1800s workers on the Panama Canal wore these hats to protect themselves from the sun and heat.
 Travelers and merchants who purchased the hats in Panama were invariably asked where “did you get your hat” to which the answer was Panama.
 This was of course before the days of carefully placed stickers inside the hat saying “handwoven in Ecuador” so these hats came to be known as “Panamas”

 The traditional weaving of hats in Ecuador dates back to as early as 500-1500 BC.
 UNESCO has added the art of weaving a Panama hat in Ecuador to their list of Intangible Cultural Heritage.
 Intangible Cultural Heritage is a term used for knowledge, traditions and rituals which permeate the everyday life of a community, are passed down through generations and form an intrinsic part of their identity and culture.